ansible/ansible/docsite/latest/rst/patterns.rst

 It is ok if these files do not exist, this is an optional feature.

+Tip: In Ansible 1.2 or later the group_vars/ and host_vars/ directories can exist in either the playbook directory OR the inventory directory.
+If both paths exist, variables in the playbook directory will be loaded second.

 Tip: Keeping your inventory file and variables in a git repo (or other version control) is an excellent way to track changes to your inventory and host variables.